Posted: March, 2013 by John

 We can almost always count on the raucous (easy to find) and the peaceful (not that difficult to discover).
 One of the most serene places we’ve visited is the Cloisters, home to an amazing collection of thousands of pieces of medieval art, housed in buildings built from remains of European cloisters and abbeys, in a four-acre site on the Hudson River.
 A visit is highly recommended.

 Over the years, we’ve stayed in the Upper West Side, the Upper East Side, a few times in Greenwich Village, and numerous places in between.
 We’ve been at hotels and (not always legal) B&B’s.
-While, like most, we’ve spent the bulk of our time in Manhattan, we’ve also ferried to Staten Island, subway’d to a few parts of Brooklyn, and still have Queens in our sights.
+While, like most, we’ve spent the bulk of our time in Manhattan, we’ve also ferried to Staten Island, subway’d to a few parts of Brooklyn, watched the Blue Jays in the Bronx, and still have Queens in our sights.
 (I’d love to see this spectacular former movie theatre, now a church).